 Councillor Thornton-Joe spoke in support of the application noting there were concerns expressed by residents, but they met with the developer and this reflects those discussions.
-Height is a concern but there is value in protecting one of the hidden courtyards.
+Height is a concern but courtyards are a feature of Chinatown that should also have consideration of protection.